 PBE Games : Ground Rules

 To use Ground Rules you'll need some means of recording hex entries, ideally a paper or electronic hex map.
 As you build your map you'll be recording each terrain's contents, as well as a terrain code that's used to generate neighboring hexes.
 The basic process for generating a hex is easy.
-Each button in the table above represents a table used to generate part of a hex entry.
+Each button in the grid above represents a table used to generate part of a hex entry.
 To use the tables:

 The most important rule: random systems are never perfect, especially when it comes to generating things like roads and rivers.
 Your judgement should always prevail over the dice.
 If you don't like a roll, ignore it or generate a new result.